Jump to Collection Events

-THIS SIGNAL HILL DROP-OFF SITE WILL BE OPEN THE SECOND SATURDAY OF EVERY MONTH FROM 9 A.M.
+THE SIGNAL HILL DROP-OFF SITE IS OPEN THE SECOND SATURDAY OF EVERY MONTH FROM 9 A.M.
 TO 2 P.M.
 Click here for flyer.

-2. Free, one-day, periodic roundups are provided by the County of Los Angeles Department of Public Works.
-Nearly every weekend, there is a roundup somewhere in L.A.
+Free, one-day, periodic collection events are provided by the County of Los Angeles Department of Public Works.
+Nearly every weekend, there is an event somewhere in L.A.
 County that provides a safe and convenient way to dispose and recycle household hazardous waste and electronics.

 Upcoming events in the City of Torrance area are:

 October 18, 2014, CITY OF CARSON, Joint Water Pollution Control Plant, West Maintenance Building Parking Lot, 24501 South Figueroa St. between Lomita Blvd. and Sepulveda Blvd.
 Enter roundup from Figueroa St.

 October 18, 2014, CITY OF COMPTON, Compton Woodley Airport, 901 W. Alondra Blvd., between Alondra Blvd. and Rosecrans Blvd.
 Enter roundup from Alondra Blvd.